 A product development lifecycle has become an essential means for stemming the tide of product failures, something the corporate landscape has long struggled with.
 Its critical business importance can’t be discounted as new products and services happen to be the lifeblood of any business.
 For startups, the risk of failure is higher and hence the product development lifecycle has acquired so much importance amongst aspiring entrepreneurs.
 Getting the first suite of products and services for your new business is no laughing matter, after all.

 The Nitty-Gritty of a Product Development Lifecycle Process

 It’s a given that any business, no matter how old or new, needs to have new products out to become a sustainable entity in the hyper-competitive marketplace.
 This is why they keep the process of developing products as fool-proof and dependable as ever with a comprehensive product development lifecycle.
-Every phase has it set of guidelines which should be met so that a system of checks and balances are employed at every stage to make product development proceed.
+Every phase has its set of guidelines that should be met so that a system of checks and balances is employed at every stage to make product development proceed.

-It’s a way to stop hemorrhaging limited time, resources and funds a startup has at its disposal when it’s starting out.
-Products are constantly accessed by experts who can help access the functional, popular and commercial viability of a product.
+It’s a way to stop hemorrhaging limited time, resources, and funds a startup has at its disposal when it’s starting.
+Products are constantly accessed by experts who can help access the functional, popular, and commercial viability of a product.
 The management is kept apprised of the product and they can make the right call on whether to keep the funds flowing or scrap the project because the price of failure is pretty much evident at the inception stage.

 What Problem Are You Solving

 One of the major reasons why businesses get started and thrive is because they solve a problem.
 During the first few stages of product development, you’ll have to ask yourself “what problem am I solving?”
 Most entrepreneurs have an idea that they think is great but the marketplace may think differently.